TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_manual.rst

 Smoothing
 """""""""

 Separate paths can be optionally smoothed.
-Current :mod:`aquaduct` version allows perform `soft` smoothing only, ie smoothing is used only for visualization purposes.
+Current :mod:`aquaduct` version allows perform `soft` smoothing only, i.e. smoothing is used only for visualization purposes.
 Raw paths cannot be replaced by the smoothed.

 Available methods
 #################